by Geir Mjosund 20/12/2014

 The safest way to avoid avalanches is evading dangerous places, like walking on a ridge instead.

 To avoid Avalanche

-- Avoid terrain steeper than 30 degrees: Slopes steeper than 30 degrees are often an avalanche hazard (Further down the page: Measure the slope with poles or by using a compass).
+- Maxalt from india is it safe Avoid terrain steeper than 30 degrees: Slopes steeper than 30 degrees are often an avalanche hazard (Further down the page: Measure the slope with poles or by using a compass).
 Even small slide sides of 7-10 meters can cause a serious avalanche.
 You should stay away from the leeward sides that are smooth and snowy, although they did not appear to high.
 In terrain flatter than 30 degrees you can almost always travel safely from an avalanche.

 - Avoid slopes that are sheltered from the wind: Here heavy snow-packs gather.
 Slabs can be identified by looking at the cornice formed on top of the steep areas.
 Be aware that it can form slabs in several directions if the wind has led snow-packs in different directions during the winter.